crose72/RTJetson/README.md

 The system used to build the image is Ubuntu 20.04.6 LTS, which is recommended because the current version of L4T is based on Ubuntu 20.04.

-- Jetpack version: 5.1.1
+- Jetpack version: 6.0
-- Jetson Linux version: 35.3.1
+- Jetson Linux version: 36.3.0
-- Linux Kernel version: 5.10
+- Linux Kernel version: 5.15
+- GCC Toolchain: 11.3

 This guide and this [Reference](https://forums.developer.nvidia.com/t/preempt-rt-patches-for-jetson-nano/72941/10) only tested on the Xavier developer kit and Jetson Nano development board.